AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

 =========================================================
-Example Config for CheckPoint VM in AWS
+Example Config for Check Point VM in AWS
 =========================================================

 The following CheckPoint AMIs and software versions are supported.